wafflespeanut/scripts/Encryption/README.md

 - Then, the iteration part.
 Iterating the encrypted text again and again makes it secure.
 But, longer iterations could lead to merciless outputs, which can kill your processor.

-- During the last iteration, a random prime number chosen depending on the key.
-For a change, the iteration is carried out once using this random prime (this ensures varied ciphertexts during every run of the program)
+- During the last iteration, a random 10-digit number is chosen (depending on the key) using pop().
+For a change, the iteration is carried out once using this random number (this ensures varied ciphertexts during every run of the program)

 - Once the iterations are complete, the characters in the ciphertext are shifted by the ASCII value of each character in the key, so that we get a "zombified" ciphertext.